 How to build a reskilling strategy

-While there are many ways to develop a reskilling program, there are several basic points to keep in mind if you’re reskilling a large number of workers at once.
+While there are many ways to develop a reskilling program, there are a few basic points to keep in mind if you’re reskilling a large number of workers at once.

 It can be tempting to completely retrain your entire team for whatever the world might throw at them in the next year… or five.
 You’re retraining them anyway, right?
-Why not give them a whole set of new skills?
+Why not future proof them with a whole set of new skills?
 Bear in mind, however, that you need your team to be up and running quickly.
-Identify the skills that will be essential to your new business model, and train your employees on those first.
-Those skills may be as simple as doing their old jobs remotely, or you might be training certain individuals for completely new roles.
-Whatever the skills you need right now are, those are the ones to prioritize.
+Identify the skills essential to your organization, and train your employees on those first.
+Whatever the skills you need right now, those are the ones to prioritize.
 The rest of your team’s shiny new skills can wait.
 (We’ll get to that a little later.)

 You need your team reskilled fast.
-Rather than training everyone with the same modules, it may make more sense to use learning paths to get specific workers up to speed quickly.
-Use a tool like Litmos Training’s Competencies, which allows training administrators to target training for specific learners.
-This tool allows L&D managers to enroll a learner in specific assignments to build competence for a new job role.
+Rather than training everyone with the same modules, it may make more sense to use learning pathways to get specific workers up to speed quickly.
+Use a tool that allows you to enroll a learner in specific assignments to build competence for a new job role.

-Your team is likely remote now, due to the pandemic.
-Maybe some workers have returned to the office while others are still at home.
-Or perhaps your organization is hiring new workers who will remain remote indefinitely.
-Whatever your strategy is, an online training program is a safe, easy way to make sure that all workers – no matter where they are based — have access to the same training content.
+The COVID-19 pandemic changed the way we work.
+Many workers didn’t return to the office, and some companies have gone remote-first.
+An online training program is a safe, easy way to make sure that all workers – no matter where they are based — have access to the same training content.
 An online learning management system (LMS) also ensures that you can quickly push out training to all the learners who need it.

 While reskilling is about training new workers rather than hiring new ones, it’s important to consider your hiring strategies as well.
-“Forget about hiring for a hard skill,” says Rometty.
-She suggests that companies look for soft skills instead, particularly for skills that make employees better at learning.
+Rather than hiring for hard skills, look for soft skills, particularly skills that make employees better at learning.
 If your employees are good learners, after all, they can be reskilled again and again, as technology — or the world — changes.